 - Understand the mediator’s process.
 How will the mediator address intricate financial issues that may exist in your situation?
 If they do not know how to address them before you get into your mediation they will not know how to address them during your mediation either.

-- Ask the mediator how they addresses profiles like yours.
+- Ask the mediator how they address profiles like yours.
 Find out whether there is a clear attention to detail.
 How do they peel back the onion to get to the heart of the matter?
 How do they manage conflict in real time?
 What are their tactics?

 - Focus on having well defined tradable components for your mediation process.